tenzir/tenzir/web/docs/try/quickstart.md

 Observe that we started the query with `severity == 1` and didn't include a type filter.
 This is because VAST performs *suffix matching* on fields to make it easy to specify fields in nested records.
-The full qualified field name is `suricata.alert.severity`, which is a bit unwieldy to type.
+The fully qualified field name is `suricata.alert.severity`, which is a bit unwieldy to type.

 :::info Extractors